 I grew up in Dothan, Alabama, home of both the National Peanut Festival and Conestoga Steakhouse.
 I miss south Alabama.
 I studied architecture for a bit at Auburn University (War Eagle!) before transferring to Lipscomb University in Nashville.
 Both my undergraduate and graduate degrees in Bible are from there.
 I really wanted an emphasis in missions for the latter, but in the end I walked away with more classes in Old Testament prophecy than any other area.
 Woe unto you.

 I once was a missionary in Wuhan, China, for three years.
 And a lot of great things happened while I was there.
 The best was that I met my wife — though she wasn’t my wife when I met her — Christie.
 I fell in love with, among other things, her joy in knowing Christ.
-We’ve been married six years, and every day she is a picture of Christ in my life; most days I’m smart enough to see it.
-We have a baby daughter named Baylor Adelaide, so the beautiful women in the house outnumber me.
-If I’m going to be a minority, though, I want it to be with them.
+We’ve been married since 2004, and every day she is a picture of Christ in my life; most days I’m smart enough to see it.
+We have three kids: Baylor Adelaide, Harper Mae, and Cohen Rhett.
+The beautiful women in our house outnumber the men, but if I’m going to be a minority, I want it to be with them.

 Christie and I together have a great sense of adventure and enjoy learning languages and experiencing new cultures.
 We also like rock-climbing, playing soccer/football, and reading.
 I am an Ironman triathlete and Christie can run a few miles.
-Christie enjoys cooking, and I enjoy eating — a perfect match.
-Baylor likes to eat, sleep, and poop.
+Christie enjoys cooking while I enjoy eating — a perfect match.
+Baylor enjoys math, Harper likes to swing, and Cohen mostly eats granola bars.

 I don’t believe salvation — or even justification — takes place at a single point in time, but is a rather lengthy and sometimes painful process.
 However the first day of April in 1990 will always stand out in my mind as one of the most important days of my life.
 On that day I was united in death with Jesus Christ, and began a new life as a citizen of an otherworldly kingdom.
 I then spent a long time stealing God’s glory and desperately trying to sit on his throne in my life –and if I’m honest I have to admit there were several attempted coups in the lives of others as well.